niplav/site/against_applause.md

 pieces of abstract art (and not as part of the art work!).
 This could perhaps fit with some pieces of art, but would mostly be distracting and counter-productive to understanding the piece.
-So, why does a society put noise before, after, and sometimes even into music?
+So, why does a society put noise before, after, and sometimes even between pieces music?

 On the contrary, treating classical music like visual art would imply creating a fitting soundscape around a piece of music.
 Concretely, this could